serviceprototypinglab/continuum-deployer/README.md

 ## Limitations

-### Helm
+### Helm/Kubernetes
-- `Kubernetes Resources Limits` are parsed and available in via the internal deployment object structure but are currently not considered by the included solvers
+- `Kubernetes Resources Limits` are parsed and available in via the internal deployment object structure but are currently not considered by the included solvers.
-- `Memory requirements` for a single deployment that are smaller than 1 MB are currently replaced by 0 and placed without size considerations by the solvers
+- `Memory requirements` for a single deployment that are smaller than 1 MB are currently replaced by 0 and placed without size considerations by the solvers.
-- `Standalone Pods` are currently not supported by the Helm DSL importer
+- `Standalone Pods` are currently not supported by the Helm DSL importer.
 - `DaemonSets` are currently not supported in their intended way (see [Kubernetes docs](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) for details).
 Currently the Continuum Deployer handles DaemonSets in a standalone fashion as single deployable unit.
+- `Cluster awareness` is currently not implemented in the resource representation, solving and export functionality.
+But you are able to work around this with a set of properly labeled resources and deployments.
+- [`NodeSelector`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) annotations are used to enforce a certain resource placement.
+This is suboptimal as it works around the existing Kubernetes Scheduling intelligence, but necessary in order to facilitate the demo purpose of this tool.
+One idea to work around this limitation is the implementation of cluster awareness and ingesting whole Kubernetes clusters as resources instead of single nodes.
+- `Non deployable Kubernetes API objects` are currently ignored by the Continuum Deployer which meight results in actually unusable deployments (e.g. due to missing objects like `Services` or `ConfigMaps`).
+At the current state of the tool this is somewhat intended as the actually deployment of the resources is currently not in the focus of the toolchain.
+Currently the Continuum Deployer focuses on the interactive resource matching and dynamic interaction with the scheduling process.
+The support for any/all Kubernetes API objects is left for an upcoming iteration of the tool.
+  - Currently supported Kubernetes API objects: `Deployment`, `ReplicaSet`, `StatefulSet`, `DaemonSet`, `Jobs`, `CronJob`, `DaemonSet` (partially, see above)

+### Resources
+- Currently the only two resources considered for the placement are `CPU` and `Memory` requirements of the deployments.
+This can be enlarged in the future to other resources types like e.g. `Bandwidth` or `Cost` to make the placement even more precise.

 ## Internal Architecture